Jeiwan/uniswapv3-book/content/docs/milestone_3/different-ranges.md

 ![Liquidity ranges outside of the current price](/images/milestone_3/ranges_outside_current_price.png)

-If you provide liquidity below current price (i.e. the price range you chose lays entirely below the current price) or above it, then your whole liquidity will be composed of **only one asset**–the asset will be the cheapest one of the two.
+If you provide liquidity below current price (i.e. the price range you chose lays entirely below the current price) or above it, then your whole liquidity will be composed of **only one asset**–the asset will be the cheaper one of the two.
 In our example, we're building a pool with ETH being token $x$ and USDC being token $y$, and we define the price as:

 $$P = \frac{y}{x}$$